Original source: Limelight Networks

 Shayne Sherman, CEO of Techloris, puts it this way: "If an industry professional cannot offer low latency, they will not be able to keep up with the others in the field at all."
 He points out that lagless viewing is "something that a lot of people look for in the society of instant gratification."4

-With ultra-low latency, media and entertainment companies can offer live-streamed events with practically no delays.
+With ultra-low latency, media and entertainment companies can offer live-streamed events practically without delays.
 But they can also offer more interactive experiences for viewers to keep them engaged on multiple screens.

 Without ultra-low latency streaming capabilities, entertainment companies will, by definition, be behind the competition.
 And they'll lose the opportunity to engage viewers before, during, and after a live-streamed event to platforms that offer better, more entertaining viewing experiences.

-Consumers will soon expect lagless experiences as more companies take advantage of ultra-low latency offerings.
-Companies who fall behind will lose viewers, gamers, gamblers, and auction attendees.
+Consumers soon expect lagless experiences as more companies take advantage of ultra-low latency offerings.
+Companies that fall behind will lose viewers, gamers, gamblers, and auction attendees.
 Ultra-low latency streaming offers huge opportunities for advancement and innovation.
-With better, more accessible healthcare and education, providers can improve many lives in many ways.
+With better, more accessible healthcare and education, providers can improve many lives.
 And finally, fewer robots will drown with ultra-low latency streaming making real-time machine interventions possible.

 No matter your field or industry, Limelight can help you take advantage of the many exciting opportunities realtime streaming presents for you.

 Limelight Realtime Streaming enables realtime interactivity to help you keep viewers engaged and maintain real-time connections with consumers.
-Use our Playbook for Delivering High-Profile Streaming Events and avoid losing customers and revenue — and stay on top of industry innovations.
+Use our Playbook for Delivering High-Profile Streaming Events, avoiding losing customers and revenue, and staying on top of industry innovations.

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.